Plasma Freezers

 To extend the period of viability to 7 years, FFP should be kept at − 65°C.

-Once requested for patient blood transfusion, FFP is thawed in a dry plasma thawer at around 37°C for 15 minutes before being given to the patient.
+Once requested for patient blood transfusion, FFP is thawed in a smart dry plasma thawer at around 37°C for 15 minutes before being given to the patient.

-How to prepare FFP for storage in a plasma freezer?
+How to prepare FFP for storage in a plasma freezer

 Plasma makes up the largest proportion of blood, around 55% of total blood volume and is made up of water, lipids, salts, and hormones.

 Plasma is separated from whole blood using centrifugation, which forces the denser, heavier particles to the outer edges of the sample.
-This creates three layers of differing densities, including red blood cells, white blood cells and platelets, then the plasma.
+This creates three layers of differing densities, including red blood cells, white blood cells, and platelets, then the plasma.
 This allows for plasma to be removed and frozen, to make it last longer.

 FFP bags are generally stored upright once frozen, either in baskets or directly on the freezer shelves – however, if you would prefer to store them horizontally you can, it doesn't affect the quality of the FFP inside.